 While both types of CoQ10 are important to cellular production, converting Ubiquinone (the oxidized form) to Ubiquinol (the active form) becomes harder by age 40.
 Hence when choosing a supplement, ubiquinol is highly recommended because of its bio-identical character and it can be used by our body cells directly without any conversions.

 Yes, it is.
 CoQ10 is well known for its health benefits to the heart.
 Research shows supplementation with CoQ10 may reduce the risk of serious cardiac events.
 It also helps control the oxidation of the "bad" LDL cholesterol and protects against atherosclerosis.
-However, there are many proven uses of CoQ10 in addition to the heart health benefits, such as improving neurological conditions, migraines, eye health and muscle recovery.
-Some experts also believe that CoQ10 may support fertility.
+However, there are many proven uses of CoQ10 in addition to the heart health benefits, such as improving neurological conditions, migraines, eye health, and muscle recovery.
+Some studies also suggest that CoQ10 may support fertility.

 Generally, adults over the age of 40 should consider a Ubiquinol CoQ10 supplement.
 Aging and certain health conditions can decrease the body’s production of CoQ10 and the ability to convert oxidized CoQ10 (ubiquinone) into active Ubiquinol is becoming harder and less efficient by age 40.